iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/pmla.md

 ![Lack of falsifiability](../images/ak_ed_case.jpg)

 As you can see, the ED is exploiting the lack of falsifiability.
-One cannot prove whether it has been used or not.
+One cannot prove whether money has been used or not.

 > It is the duty of the [Supreme Court to protect the constitution](../the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md#role-of-courts).
 They need to remove such unconstitutional provisions through suo motu action.
 Laws are not intended to be abused or manipulated for wrongful purposes.